 According to (Normiati & Amalia, 2021) Analysis using financial ratios (financial ratios) is one of the most frequently used analyzes in predicting financial distress. ,this became an interesting topic after the discovery of a formula to facilitate company bankruptcy using the Altman Z-Score model.
 Furthermore, many researchers use financial ratios (financial ratios) to be analyzed and become bankruptcy prediction models.
 Financial ratios are important in analyzing companies and which improves companies through application practices.
-According to (Rianti & Yadiati, 2018), Financial Ratio Analysis To Predict Financial Distress Company concluded the most influence on the ratio of financial distress is the current ratio, net profit margin, net income growth has the result that cash flow does not have a strong influence on the financial distress.
+According to (Rianti & Yadiati, 2018), Financial Ratio Analysis To Predict Financial Distress Company concluded the most influence on the ratio of financial distress is the current ratio, net profit margin, net income growth has the result that cash flow does not have a strong influence on the financial distress, which examined the financial ratio analysis to financial distress.